 On the other hand, they also contain iridescence, that is originated by refraction and luminous diffraction that occurred in the multiple layers of nacre, a substance known for being translucent.

 Therefore when joining several layers in the process the result that is obtained is a totally bright sphere.

-As for the history of oysters ; it can be said that since those animals were discovered, their pearls have been extracted to be used, in various decorations during different periods.
-Then, the investigations affirm that since prehistoric times, the pearls have been highly valued and employed in decoration.
+As for their history since oysters were discovered, their pearls have been extracted to be used in various decorations during different periods.
+Then, the investigations affirm that since times, the pearls have been highly valued and employed in decoration.

-Now, their value has decreased, since it´s not so difficult to find them, due to the different crops that are carried out, which has devalued the price of pearls .
+Now, their value has decreased, since it´s not so difficult to find them, due to the different crops that are carried out, which has devalued their, .

 Let’s watch and learn